casudo/Kickbase-Insights/README.md

 - Better performance for some API calls (e.g. taken/free players)
 - Battles: Spieltagsdominator: Fix placements being wrong for people with the same amount of mdWins
 - Change behavior if player has the position number of "0".
 Instead of defaulting that to "1", do smth else
+- Add own function for creating .json files (data and timestamps)
+- Support for multiple leagues via ports (League 1: 5000, League 2: 5001, etc.)

 **Misc:**
 - Add Postman workspace
 - Add Workflow chart
-- Add ./data, ./data/timestamp and logs/ folders to git
 - Automatically disable caching

 ---